AdobeDocs/media-analytics.zh-Hant/help/additional-resources/doc-updates.md

   now available in both the Media SDK and the Media Collection API, a relatively wholesale naming update is called for:

-    * The overall solution is titled Adobe Analytics for Audio and Video
+    * The overall solution is titled Adobe Analytics for Streaming Media
     * The shorthand formerly used throughout the docs, "Video Analytics", is now "Media Analytics"
     * In the SDK, references to "Video Heartbeat Library (VHL)" are now "Media SDK"
     * Filenames and URLs (e.g., links to API references) that formerly referenced "video" or "vhl" now use "media" in their place